 Generally speaking, if you are unemployed or are working fewer than 32 hours a week and earning less than the weekly amount that unemployment benefits pay, you can file a claim for unemployment benefits.
 Please visit our Eligibility page for more information.

 Unemployment benefits are approximately 55 percent of a person's average weekly wage over a 12-month time period.
-Click here to estimate your potential payments.
-The maximum benefit amount available is $781 per week.
+The maximum benefit amount available is $809 per week.
+Use the Unemployment Insurance Benefits Estimator tool to estimate your potential benefits.

 Tips are considered wages and should be included in your wages reported by your employer.
 When you file a claim, we will send you a notice that details your reported wages.
 Review the information carefully and follow the instructions if it is incorrect.
 Report your rate of pay including your hourly rate plus average tips.
 You can calculate that hourly, daily, or weekly, whichever makes the most sense based on your job.